christina wocintechchat com swi1DGRCshQ unsplash

 • Team Dynamics: Redundancies can affect the morale of the remaining employees, leading to decreased productivity and increased turnover.

 • Communication: Breaking the news is tough.
 It requires sensitivity, empathy, and clarity.
+Outplacement support and choosing the right outplacement firm can make a real difference.

 How Hard is it to Make Someone Redundant